 Photography has become a huge part of Jason Stephens’ life since taking it up in 2011.
-The 39-year-old Tasmanian loves the outdoors and has discovered that being able to capture moments and memories is a rewarding hobby.
+Living in Tasmania, with plenty of places to go in Tasmania to take beautiful photograms, this Tasmanian loves the outdoors and has discovered that being able to capture moments and memories is a rewarding hobby.

 When do you find time for photography and your IG account?

 Weekends are generally my time for photography (or of a night when it least disrupts my family duties…though I do stretch those boundaries!).
 I am very lucky to have an understanding wife.

 Instagram is something I like to use on a regular basis, either during my lunch break while at work, on weekends whilst on the go or when I am relaxing at home.

 It’s a great format to follow people with a similar interest and there’s always inspiring photos to admire.

 I have had my Instagram account for almost two years, though I’ve only started taking it seriously in the last six months.

 It’s great fun sharing images and also fun following people and friends with a similar interest.

 I have had no professional training in photography, although I have had some amazing photographers share advice and guidance along the way.